Meditative Rest

 Registered Yoga Alliance® E-RYT Yoga Teacher and Yoga Alliance® Continuing Education Provider

 I was introduced to Hatha Yoga as a child.
 I began an earnest practice of Bikram Yoga in 2002.
 I have studied and practiced Raja Yoga since 2005.
 In 2013, I was initiated in the Kriya Yoga meditation tradition of Paramahansa Yogananda.
-I meditate daily.
+I practice Yoga and meditate daily.

 I harness Divine energy to accomplish my highest potential through Yoga.